Chandu2564-S/customer-churn-analysis/README.md

-# customer-churn-analysis
-Customer churn analysis using Excel dashboard
 # Customer Churn Analysis

 ## 📊 Project Overview
-This project analyzes customer churn data to identify key factors influencing customer retention.
+This project analyzes customer churn data using Excel to identify key factors influencing customer retention and business decision-making.

 ## 🔍 Key Insights
 - Customers with 12–24 months tenure have the highest churn (~32.5%)